 Publisher: Maine Policy Review, a Publication of the Margaret Chase Smith Policy Center, University of Maine

 Dr. Tom Keller provides an overview of K-12 STEM (science, technology, engineering, and math) education policy in Maine and the nation, and makes recommendations for several agencies in the state.
-He argues that although standards and assessment are important, there need to be corresponding changes instructional materials methods and in school culture.
+He argues that although standards and assessment are important, there need to be corresponding changes in instructional materials methods and in school culture.
 Although we do not yet have a fully integrated STEM curriculum, Keller suggests that we are overdue for interdisciplinary work where possible.

 Philip Bell, Bruce Lewenstein, Andrew W. Shouse, and Michael A. Feder, Editors; Committee on Learning Science in Informal Environments; Board on Science Education; Center for Education; Division of Behavioral and Social Sciences and Education; National Research Council